Privacy-preserving entity resolution allows companies to combine data in a way that protects the privacy of entities within their data.

 Data Sharing for Anti-Money Laundering and Counter Terrorism Financing

-Banks have a responsibility to police the money which flows through their financial systems.
+Banks have a responsibility to police the money which flows through them, but it is difficult to see the full picture when criminals hide their transactions across multiple banks.

 Using privacy-preserving entity resolution, financial institutions can match customers while not sharing any confidential information.